Ozdotdotdot/UMR/README.md

 ```bash
 curl http://127.0.0.1:8080/healthz
 ```

+## Optional add-ons
+- Chromium URL helper: Chromium doesn’t expose tab URLs over MPRIS.
+A tiny local extension can POST the active media tab URL to `http://127.0.0.1:8080/player/url` (with your token) so YouTube thumbnails and TMDb lookups work in Chromium.
+Load the helper as an unpacked extension (Developer Mode in `chrome://extensions`); Firefox already exposes URLs and doesn’t need this.
+- TMDb fallback art: set `REMOTED_TMDB_KEY` (or `-tmdb-key`) to enable TMDb lookups for HBO/Max sessions that lack artwork.
+Uses a quick search (prefers exact title match, else most popular TV/movie with a poster), cached ~12h, w342 poster size, 2s timeout.
+Requires a TMDb account and an API (free)

 ## API
 See `docs/API.md` for endpoints, auth, and examples (players, nowplaying, playback controls, seek, volume, art proxy).